-About the same time I noticed my sister-in-law had dropped some major weight.
+At about the same time, I noticed my sister-in-law had dropped some major weight.
 She had always been fit, hit the gym regularly, did boot camps, all the stuff you’re supposed to do.
 And she’d always been thoughtful about how she ate, especially after her 3 kids.
 So seeing her lose a noticeable amount of weight over just a few months really got my attention.

 She told me that after she and my brother hiked Mt.
 Kilimanjaro (crazy, right?!) she was shocked that after all the training and the actual hike she’d only lost like 3 pounds.
 She acknowledged that she’d definitely gained some muscle but that aside, she felt like what she’d been doing wasn’t working.
 And she was frustrated.
 So she decided that she’d give my brother’s method a chance.

 My brother, David, started following low carb and Intermittent fasting about 6 months earlier.
-He’d lost 40 pounds in that time, just by following basic low carb eating (no sugar, no refined carbs, etc..) and a 8:16 hour fasting schedule (with a few 24 hour fasts mixed in).
+He’d lost 40 pounds in that time, just by following a basic low carb eating (no sugar, no refined carbs, etc..) and an 8:16 hour fasting schedule (with a few 24-hour fasts mixed in).
 Check out his full plan in EMH’s Low Carb & Intermittent Fasting Diet My sister-in-law thought why not try it and after a little over a month, lost over 20 pounds.

 I was floored.
 My brother’s weight loss was more substantial, but my sister-in-law I could relate to more.
 If it worked for her, maybe it could work for me.
 And they were ready to teach me how to do it.

 I wanted to change my life, it looked like I’d found a method that worked, and I had a small but powerful tribe to motivate me.
 Time to start.